 “You should still go.
 All work and no play makes Parker a grumpy Gus.”

 “All work and no Abbie, you mean.”

-The Un-Queen comes out June 1 and would make an awesome vacation read!
-(I’m actually a little jealous of you.)
-You can pre-order your copy now for just $0.99.
+The Un-Queen is out now!
+You can download your copy for just $2.99.
 Grab it today!